JJJ000/knowledge-repo.com/post/undo_git_commits.kp/knowledge.md

 This will move the branch pointer to the specified commit, but the changes made in the commit will remain in the working directory and can be committed again in a new commit.

-To undo fully the most recent commit in Git, you can use the `git reset` command with the `--hard` option and specify the commit hash of the commit you want to revert to.
+To clean up fully the most recent commit in Git, you can use the `git reset` command with the `--hard` option and specify the commit hash of the commit you want to revert to.
 For example:

 ```shell
 git reset --hard commit_hash